ks-no/eventstore2/README.md

 * CommandDispatcher.
 Chooses the correct handler to execute an incoming command.
 * CommandHandlers.
 Receives and validates commands, execute the required actions, and dispatch events describing any state changes to the system.
 * Events.
 Classes describing how the systems state has changed.
+* Aggregates.
+Events are grouped in aggregates - collections of events that together form a entity where internal consistency is maintained.
 * EventStore.
 Persistant stack of all events that have happened in the system.
 * Projections.
 Objects that subscribe to a stream of events in the system, and provide a view of these to the application.
 * SagaManager.
 Checks for existance of a saga with the specified id.
 If it exists it's retrieved from the repository, if not it's created.